-First of all, community boards are uniquely positioned to fill in data gaps; they are uniquely positioned to characterize and report problems in instances where there are no formal processes for the City to collect information on and track those problems.
+First of all, community boards are uniquely positioned to fill in data gaps; they are uniquely positioned to characterize and report problems in instances where there are no formal

+...community boards can draw attention to issues that may be eclipsed by statistics currently produced by and about the City. processes for the City to collect information on and track those problems.
 In this sense, community boards can draw attention to issues that may be eclipsed by statistics currently produced by and about the City.
 For instance, community boards are often the first City entity to know about sidewalk accessibility issues, tenant harassment issues, and problems with local businesses because folks in their communities have an outlet to share their stories.
-Second, community boards are perhaps the best auditors of data because they know their communities well enough to know when something looks off in a dataset or a data visualization.
+Second, community boards are perhaps the best auditors of data because they know their communities well enough to know when something looks off in a data visualization.